opengauss-mirror/docs/content/en/docs/Developerguide/alter-sequence.md

 -   CACHE

-    For quick access, the number of serial numbers is pre-stored in the memory.
-If not specified, the old buffer value will be kept.
+    Specifies the number of sequences stored in the memory for quick access purposes.
+If this parameter is not specified, the old cache value is retained.

 -   OWNED BY